 "He was the silent guy through the entire film," Jolie says.
 "The entire production, he never spoke.
 He was just elegant, always doing his job.
 I heard he had been in the military, but I never wanted to ask him, because I knew it was painful.
 So I didn't sit him down and drill him about it.
 I just had a feeling, and I could tell by the way he did the military scenes that he was familiar with weapons, but I never wanted to ask."

 I was in the war, I was in the fight.
 I was in combat.
 I saw my friends dying in my hands.
 I saw all the bad things.

 My own contribution to Jolie's film was marginal, informal and unpaid.
 She was keenly aware of Balkan sensitivities and wanted to make sure the facts were straight.
 Jolie and her producers asked me about intermarriage rates in Sarajevo before and after the war, for example.
 They asked me to review the opening and closing onscreen texts in the film and to help with the preparation of radio news broadcasts heard in the background during the film.
 By the time I became involved, Jolie had learned how important it was to get the nuances correct when producing a film about the Bosnian war.

 In the Land of Blood and Honey was shot in both English and Serbo-Croatian versions, and Jolie and her producers had struggled with the need to settle on a script translation agreeable to all sides.

-Not surprisingly, Jolie says she's been more concerned over how her movie would be received in Bosnia and Serbia than in New York or Los Angeles.
-Those local audiences are the ones who will tell her if her portrayal of the conflict was, in their view, fair and accurate.
+Not surprisingly, Jolie says she's been more concerned about how her movie would be received in Bosnia and Serbia than in New York or Los Angeles.
+Those local audiences are the ones who will tell her whether her portrayal of the conflict was, in their view, fair and accurate.

 Her multiethnic cast in the end was happy with it.
 The film has already had an initial screening in Bosnia's capital, Sarajevo, and it was well-received there.
 The official premiere in Belgrade, Serbia's capital, is set for next month.